With Drone Footage Seeming to Be Everywhere, Now's the Perfect Time to Get Aerial Shots for Your Video Production!

 3: "Cool!
 So, can I buy a drone and start up a company to record aerial footage right now?"

-Many, for example a drone pilot needs to have a working knowledge of air law and the health and safety regulations that come with it.
-They also need to know about how exactly a drone works, and they need to keep accurate up to date equipment service records and flight logs.
-They need to write a comprehensive operations manual which consists of multiple volumes covering operations intent, health & safety standards, along with a full list of emergency procedures, minimum safe distances and operational limits that must be maintained at all times during a flight.
+Maybe that's a yes and no - there are a number of things you need to be aware of.
+For instance, a professional drone pilot needs to have a working knowledge of air law and the health and safety regulations that come with it.
+They should also know exactly how a drone works, and keep accurate up to date equipment service records and flight logs.
+They need to be aware of things such as operations intent, health & safety standards, along with a full list of emergency procedures, minimum safe distances and operational limits that must be maintained at all times during a flight.
 There are also special insurance requirements that must be met.

 (The above information was correct at the time of writing.)